Oaktree pushes for board seats to help wind down Ranger Direct fund

-NEW YORK (Reuters) - Investor Oaktree Capital Management, the world’s largest distressed debt asset manager, said in a letter to shareholders on Monday it would continue a push to elect its two board nominees at Ranger Direct Lending Fund, a closed-end fund that announced it was winding itself down.
+NEW YORK, June 11 (Reuters) - Investor Oaktree Capital Management, the world’s largest distressed debt asset manager, said in a letter to shareholders on Monday it would continue a push to elect its two board nominees at Ranger Direct Lending Fund, a closed-end fund that announced it was winding itself down.

 Ranger Direct Lending is listed in the U.K. but is a mostly North American credit portfolio.
 A wind-down means Ranger will close down its investments and return its more than $200 million assets to shareholders.